How long does it take to heat up a coffee machine?

 Why isn’t the low water light turning off?

 All Italian coffee machines that I sell cut off when the water tank runs empty to prevent the boiler/s from running dry.

 Most machines detect water by sensing conductivity between two detectors near the water intake.
-Some machines, such as Profitec, use a in-tank magnetic sensor in addition to a water conductivity sensor.
-This extra sensor is a fail safe mechanism.
+Some machines (eg, Profitec, ECM) use an in-tank magnetic float sensor in addition to the water conductivity sensor.
+The extra sensor is a fail safe mechanism.

 The automated cut off is helpful but don’t rely upon it.
 Best practice is to keep the water level up and refill before the low water cut off is engaged.
 This prevents those dreaded mid extraction cut offs as well.